 From this perspective, fans of the graphic novel had to begin letting go of that story in order to fully AMC’s The Walking Dead.
 To some degree, it requires getting behind the new version of the tale being told.

 At this point, the show becomes more than a simple adaptation in which the writers have to figure out how to translate a book to television.
 It is, instead, a new story that utilizes the characters in a fantastic new way.

-The other major plotline of this episode involved Rick’s placement in the group.
-He reveals to everyone as they’re on the road running that he was told that it was an infection, but he wasn’t sure that it was real.
+This episode’s other major plotline involved Rick’s group placement.
+As they’re on the road running, he reveals to everyone that he was told that it was an infection, but he wasn’t sure that it was real.
 It’s not like his source was all that sane.
-But everyone questions whether Rick should be the leader, and then there’s Lori.
+But everyone questions whether Rick should be the leader.

-When Rick reveals to her that he killed Shane, and why, she gets pissed.
-Swatting him away, and getting all angry.
-I hope she gets angry enough to run off and get killed because I’ve had enough of her character.
-Rick doesn’t need her, and in fact would be a better leader of the group if he weren’t beholden to a manipulative and annoying woman.
+And then there’s Lori.
+When Rick reveals to her that he killed Shane and why, she gets pissed, swatting him away, and getting very angry.
+The writers seem to be starting to imply that Rick doesn’t need her and, in fact, would be a better leader of the group if he weren’t beholden to a manipulative and annoying woman.

 Speaking of leading the group, The Walking Dead season 2 finale didn’t forget that this show may have cool moments but it’s about the people.
 And people change.

 After what happened on and off the farm throughout the season, Rick has had enough.
 He gives a big speech to the group basically saying that he’s now calling the shots, and anyone who questions his authority can leave.
 Is this a bit of the Shane worldview being transposed onto Rick, or is Rick just worn down?
 These are questions the series continues to explore throughout.